In today’s tech-driven economy, data is essential for gaining new insights, making decisions, and building products.

 Examples of Fallacies

-Here are four in-depth examples of fallacies, and why each is considered a faux-pas by data scientists.
+Here are four examples of fallacies, and why each is considered a faux-pas by data scientists.

-When people analyze the qualities it takes to be a good entrepreneur, we typically look at the existing population of successful entrepreneurs for clues.
+When people analyze the qualities it takes to be a successful entrepreneur, we typically look at the existing population of established entrepreneurs for clues.
 However, by limiting our sample just to this “surviving” group of entrepreneurs, we run the risk of survivorship bias.

-There are certainly lessons we can learn from all of the entrepreneurs who have failed – they are just much harder to find.
+There are lessons we can learn from all of the entrepreneurs who have failed—they are just much harder to find.
 Integrating that data into the story can help complete a much fuller picture.

 Does this mean that there is some sort of relationship between the two variables?

-If the roulette wheel turns up black for 26 times in a row, does that mean that it will revert back to red?
+If the roulette wheel turns up black for 26 times in a row, does that mean that it will revert back to red on the next spin?